charmplusplus/charm/doc/projections/manual.rst

-Users may choose to have instrumentation turned off at first (by command line option ``+traceoff`` - see section :numref:`sec::general options`) if some period of time in middle of the applicationś execution is of interest to the user.
+Users may choose to have instrumentation turned off at first (by command line option ``+traceoff`` - see section :numref:`sec::general options`) if some period of time in middle of the applications' execution is of interest to the user.

 Alternatively, users may start the application with instrumentation turned on (default) and turn off tracing for specific sections of the